teler-sh/teler/README.md

 ## Features

-* **Real-time**: Hunts are timed to be processed every 20 line-buffer _(can be configured)_ on the terminal input and every second on the output.
-Wagelaseh!
+* **Real-time**: Analyze logs and identify suspicious activity in real-time.

 * **Alerting** _(roadmap)_: teler provides alerting when a threat is detected, push notifications include Slack, Telegram and Discord.

 * **Latest resources**: Collections is continuously up-to-date, see [resources](#resources).

-* **Minimal configuration**: You can just run it against your log file, write the log format and let teler analyze the log and show you the threats!
+* **Minimal configuration**: You can just run it against your log file, write the log format and let teler analyze the log and show you alerts!

 * **Flexible log formats**: teler allows any custom log format string!
 It all depends on how you write the log format in configuration file.